The Taylor Veterans Museum

 Hours: 10 a.m. to 4 p.m.

-Special commemorative medals will be given to military veterans of the Desert Shield-Desert Storm (1990-91) era, celebrating the 25th anniversary of the conflict.
-The event will also celebrate the 150th anniversaries of the end of the Civil War (April 9) and President Abraham Lincoln’s assassination (April 14).
+Special commemorative medals were be given to military veterans of the Desert Shield-Desert Storm (1990-91) era, celebrating the 25th anniversary of the conflict.
+The event also celebrated the 150th anniversaries of the end of the Civil War (April 9) and President Abraham Lincoln’s assassination (April 14).

 HISTORY OF THE MUSEUM: The Taylor Veterans Museum and its Commission were instituted by the Taylor City Council on May 5, 2009, and officially opened on May 16, 2009.